nidup/starcraft2-agent/README.md

 Starcraft2 Nidup's agents
 =========================

-Discovering PySC2 - StarCraft II Learning Environment, playing with Reinforcement Learning 🤖
+Agents using Reinforcement Learning and [Deepmind PySC2](https://github.com/deepmind/pysc2) - StarCraft II Learning Environment 🤖

 These agents have been built to work properly on the Simple64 map, as a Terran player.
 They are not robust enough to play elsewhere.